 This page will be updated with a link to vote and playground location when an opportunity is open.

 The Bow River Pathway between the Rundle Drive Bow River bridge and the Homesteads Van Horne connection is an existing shared use gravel pathway, serving a critical role in the active modes network south of the Bow River.
-This project will focus on improvements that will increase safety for all users on a year-round basis, allowing for multi-modal connections to the Town Centre to be maintained throughout the winter.
+This project focused on improvements that increase safety for all users on a year-round basis, allowing for multi-modal connections to the Town Centre to be maintained throughout the winter.

-Construction Impacts & Project Updates - Updated July 11, 2023
+Construction Impacts & Project Updates - Updated Jan.
+8, 2024

-- Realignment of the existing 5 metre path through west Canmore park and replacement of the prospect bridge at Canmore creek,
+1. Realignment of the existing 5 metre path through west Canmore park and replacement of the prospect bridge at Canmore creek,

-- Addressing poor sightlines and excessive grades immediately south of the junction along the Prospect emergency access,
+2. Addressing poor sightlines and excessive grades immediately south of the junction along the Prospect emergency access,

-- Addressing narrow facilities (establishing an approximate 3.5 metre standard width), excessive grades, and replacement of the Homesteads stormwater outfall bridge,
+3. Addressing narrow facilities (establishing an approximate 3.5 metre standard width), excessive grades, and replacement of the Homesteads stormwater outfall bridge,

-- Realignment of the southernmost section to move the pathway back from the riverbank and to eliminate side slopes,
+4. Realignment of the southernmost section to move the pathway back from the riverbank and to eliminate side slopes,

-- Paving of the pathway.
+5. Paving of the pathway;

 To read the full concept design report which aims to establish a facility design which enables year-round maintenance, ensures adequate width and eventual separated facilities, click here (24.34 MB).